Salesforce-Platform-Integration-Architect Practice Test

 Use the Auth Provider configured and select the identity type as Named Principal with OAuth 2.0 as the protocol and Select Start Authentication Flow on Save.

-C. Create a Connected App in the central org and add the callback URL of each org the package is installed in.
+C. Create a connected app in the central org and add the callback URL of each org the package is installed in to redirect to after successful authentication.

 Page 1 out of 22 Pages